-- The title of the warning - The issuer of the warning and date/time of issue - A clear call-to-action - The type of threat and how likely it is to occur, with a short description - An explanation of the expected impacts and consequences, including detail on the specific communities at risk and expected time of impact

-- Where to get more information - When to expect the next update (as appropriate) - Further advice on action people should take, described as specifically and succinctly as possible. - General information if relevant, including how emergency services are responding

-The above written structure can be supported by the inclusion of a spatial or graphical representation (e.g. a map or diagram) of the warning area with detail about the current or expected impacts and consequences.
+- · the title of the warning - · the issuer of the warning and date/time of issue - a clear call-to-action - the type of threat and how likely it is to occur, with a short description - an explanation of the expected impacts and consequences, including detail on the specific communities at risk and expected time of impact. - · where to get more information - when to expect the next update (as appropriate) - further advice on action people should take, described as specifically and succinctly as possible - general information if relevant, including how emergency services are responding - the above written structure can be supported by the inclusion of a spatial or graphical representation (e.g. a map or diagram) of the warning area with detail about the current or expected impacts and consequences.

 The order outlined here is not definitive and all agencies continue to evaluate and learn more about the most effective structures and formats.
-Warning Message Construction: Choosing your words provides further advice on effective wording and construction of content.
+Handbook companion document Guideline 2: Warning message construction: Choosing your words (AIDR 2021) provides further advice on effective wording and construction of content.